wadetregaskis/FluidMenuBarExtra/README.md

 ## About

 SwiftUI's built in [`MenuBarExtra`](https://developer.apple.com/documentation/swiftui/menubarextra) API makes it easy to create menu bar applications in pure SwiftUI.
-However, the current implementation of the [`WindowMenuBarExtraStyle`](https://developer.apple.com/documentation/swiftui/windowmenubarextrastyle) is limited in that it doesn't fade out when dismissed like traditional menu items, doesn't persist selection state when the menu is opened, and uses a less-than-ideal resizing mechanism that leaves your app feeling unpolished.
+However, as of macOS 13 its functionality is extremely limited.
+Worse, it doesn't behave correctly (e.g. it doesn't animate, it doesn't close the pop-up when the user interacts with other menu items, etc).

-FluidMenuBarExtra is a lightweight package that provides a convenient API for creating seamless menu bar extras with SwiftUI in both AppKit and SwiftUI apps.
-Once MenuBarExtra is improved in future versions of macOS, switching back to MenuBarExtra is as simple as moving a few lines of SwiftUI code back to your `App`.
+FluidMenuBarExtra provides a drop-in replacement to correct these issues.

 ### Key Features